ashdizon/cardboard-weather/README.md

 # cardboard-weather
-for ramhacks 2019. visualization of current weather conditions in 3d environments pulled from google maps
+for ramhacks 2019. visualization of current weather conditions + forecast info in selected 3d environments pulled from google maps